T.I.: 2016–2019: Us or Else and Dime Trap

 On July 22, 2016, during an interview with Ebro in the Morning on Hot 97, T.I. announced an EP titled Us or Else.
 The EP "will be aimed at supporting the #BlackLivesMatter movement, and will speak explicitly about the twisted road race relations took in America to arrive at its current precarious state."
 On August 6, 2016, T.I. released the first single for Us or Else, a song titled "We Will Not", in response to the turmoil caused by the injustices going on in America, namely police brutality following the deaths of Philando Castile and Alton Sterling.
 On August 31, 2016, T.I. released a new song off Us or Else, titled "War Zone", exclusively through TIDAL.
 Us or Else was released exclusively through TIDAL on September 23, 2016, by Grand Hustle Records and Roc Nation.
 The EP, which was T.I.s first project under Roc Nation, reached number 175 on the US Billboard 200 chart.

 On December 16, 2016, without prior announcement or promotion, T.I. released Us or Else: Letter to the System.
 The project, which was also initially released exclusively through TIDAL, features guest appearances from Quavo, Meek Mill, RaRa, Big K.R.I.T. and Killer Mike, as well as production handled by Nottz, Mars of 1500 or Nothin' and Mike & Keys, among others.
 In January 2017, it was announced T.I. would host the fifth annual Global Spin Awards.
-In an October 2017 interview with HipHopDX, when asked about Grand Hustle Records' upcoming albums, TIP answered with: "We Want Smoke is out, and then Translee is coming out on November 27, and Booke is October 27, and you can wait until December 18 for mine.
-Just know that whenever you see The Chief [logo] on the project, it’s gonna be absolute pandemonium."
+In an October 2017 interview with HipHopDX, when asked about Grand Hustle Records' upcoming albums, T.I. answered with: "We Want Smoke is out, and then Translee is coming out on November 27, and Booke is October 27, and you can wait until December 18 for mine.
+Just know that whenever you see The Chief [logo] on the project, it's gonna be absolute pandemonium."